SFSU-PHAST-Lab/PinPointer/README.md

 $$ \Delta y = (y_{target} - y_{implement}) \dot (scaling\ factor) $$
 $$ Radial\ Error = \sqrt{\Delta x^2 + \Delta y^2} $$

+### Note for MacOS Users

+By default, the file PinPointer_MacOS will not be executable when initially downloaded.
+This can be resolved by changing the permissions of the file to allow it to be executed.
+To do so, you can follow these steps:

+1. Open a Terminal application window.
+2. Navigate to the folder where the executable file was downloaded (e.g., `cd ~/Downloads`)
+3. Once you are in the correct folder, you can change the permissions of the file using the chmod command, e.g., `chmod +x PinPointer_MacOS`
+4. You should now be able to double click on the file icon in the Finder window, or execute the file directly in the Terminal (e.g. `./PinPointer_MacOS`)

 ## Copyright Information

 Copyright 2025 SFSU PHAST Lab